One-Touch Soccer logo

 ii.
 Unsporting Behavior

-iii.
-Deliberate Handball or Handball by a Goalkeeper
+iv.
+Deliberate Handball by a Goalkeeper outside the Penalty Area

 b) Yellow Card (Cautionable) Offenses: